Vasil1001/rently-reactjs/README.md

 # rently-reactjs
 A React + Vite + Firebase + Tailwind + DaisyUI app.

-Project 3 of the 'React Front to Back 2022' Udemy course, with my own twist in design and features.
+Project 3 of the 'React Front to Back 2022' Udemy course, with my own twist in layout design and features.

 Work in progress.